-- 1. That the Prudential Indicators and the Investment Limits as detailed in Appendix B of the report be approved; and - 2.
-That the limit for investment funds placed in each Money Market Fund to be increased from £2m to £3m and that the overall limit in respect of Money Market Funds be removed.
+- 1. Scrutinise the Mid-Year Prudential Indicators and Treasury Management monitoring report; - 2.
+Recommend to Council that the Prudential Indicators and the Investment Limits as shown at Appendix B of this report be approved; and - 3.
+Recommend to Council that the limit for investment funds placed in each Money Market Fund to be increased from £2m to £3m and that the overall limit in respect of Money Market Funds be removed.